Cadence buys CFD specialist FutureFacilities

 Introduction to CelsisuEC with free trial period

-We offer you a free introduction to the use of the CelsiusEC software...
+We offer you a free introduction to the handling of the CelsisuEC...

 CFD Consultancy for Electronic Equipment